-Right now, stress is inevitable.
-Faced with uncertainties, doubts, and insecurities, our perspective of the current situation can hold us in a perpetual state of ‘fight, or flight’.
+Let’s face it, stress is inevitable!
+Bombarded with uncertainties, doubts, and insecurities, our perspective of current events can trap us in a perpetual state of ‘fight or flight.’

-When stress is chronic, your body can tip out of balance resulting in a number of various physical or psychological health consequences, from weight gain (particularly around the waist), sleep issues, depressive moods to exhaustion and fatigue.
+When you’re consistently stressed out, your body can tip out of balance, resulting in various physical or psychological health consequences, from weight gain (particularly around the waist), sleep issues, and depressive moods to exhaustion and fatigue.
 In fact, 75 to 90% of doctor’s visits are stress-related.

-Personally, the stress I experienced when I transitioned from serving in the military to a stay-at-home mom, along with other unhealthy lifestyle behaviors, impacted my body’s ability to process insulin optimally.
-Unexpectedly, I found out that my blood glucose levels were nearing pre-diabetic.
-One research revealed that perceived stress is a strong risk factor for Type 2 diabetes in women.
+The stress I experienced when transitioning from serving in the military to a stay-at-home mom, coupled with other unhealthy lifestyle behaviors, impacted my body’s ability to process insulin optimally.
+Surprisingly, I found out my blood glucose levels were nearing pre-diabetic.
+One research revealed that perceived stress is a strong risk factor for type 2 diabetes in women.

 Consider these “4 A’s” developed by the Mayo Clinic:

 What unnecessary stress is in your life today?
 Have you been constantly watching the news?
 Is it possible to avoid people who give you a hard time?
 How about only committing to tasks that are most important to you instead of having a long list of things to do?

 Asking these questions will help you identify sources of stress that you can try to avoid.
 For example, one thing I’ve learned to do is to avoid tuning in to the news first thing in the morning.